Dutch diaspora: Indonesia

 In the Dutch East Indies (now Indonesia), the Dutch heavily interacted with the indigenous population, and as European women were almost non-existent, many Dutchmen married native women.
 This created a new group of people, the Dutch-Eurasians (Dutch: Indische Nederlanders) also known as 'Indos' or 'Indo-Europeans'.
 By 1930, there were more than 240,000 Europeans and 'Indo-Europeans' in the colony.
 After the Indonesian National Revolution many chose or were forced to leave the country and today about half a million Eurasians live in the Netherlands.

 Although there are some who decided to take side with Indonesian, such as Poncke Princen, or joining Indonesian army after full sovereignty handover in 1950 such as Rokus Bernardus Visser.

 With the booming of Indonesian economy in the 1970s and 1980s, some Dutch people decided to move to Indonesia, either as an expatriate who work on a temporary basis, or even staying permanently.
 One of them is Erik Meijer who have distinguished career with Indosat and Garuda Indonesia.

+Kazakhstan

+According to the 1989 census, 126 Dutch people lived in Kazakhstan.